Our user surveys and interviews have revealed the top frustrations with the current process:

 A: Our trusted sources and ranking calculations are fully transparent.
 You can learn more and contribute here

-Q: How do we deal with product model or component changes?
+Q: How do you deal with product model or component changes?

 A: Products and their quality change over time, and some old products are much better than new ones.
 We're working on tracking different product revisions and their sentiment over time, so you can get a complete picture of when a product has improved or gone from good to bad.
 Data about products that still work well but can't be bought anymore can still give valuable information about the quality of a brand over time.

 Looria is a team of curious engineering and business minds committed to radically improving how people make purchase decisions.
 The founding team deeply understands the product review space and started working on Looria out of personal frustrations with the current product research experience.